kmwtechnology/solrkafka/README.md

       - `-k`: if provided, no new documents will be added to Kafka, required if running multiple times in the same deployment after the first run
     - Check the status code to see if it was successful: `echo $?`
+    - Note: after multiple runs, the volume may fill up completely and cause the cluster to go into an irrecoverable failure mode.
+      This should not count as a test failure, so in cases where this occurs, restart the deployment and continue testing.
 - `MultiNodeKillTest`: a class that tests indexing in a cloud mode environment where a node goes offline and comes back online.
 Can only be run once before the deployment needs to be restarted.
 Does not require that the collection is set up beforehand.
 Uses the docker-compose-cloud-test.yml docker compose file with the Dockerfile-test dockerfile.